-Denison Yachting has announced the sale of a 41-metre superyacht to be built at Aegean Yacht's facilities in Bodrum, Turkey.
-The new build, known as Project Obsidian Blade, was purchased using cryptocurrency and is based on the yard's 37.3-metre Project Tempest.
-Delivery will be "in time for the 2027 Mediterranean season", according to the yard.
+The keel has been laid on Project Obsidian Blade, a 41-metre superyacht currently under construction at Aegean Yacht's facilities in Bodrum, Turkey.
+The new build was purchased using cryptocurrency in February 2025 and is based on the yard's 37.3-metre Project Tempest.
+Represented by Denison Yachting, Project Obsidian Blade will be delivered "in time for the 2027 Mediterranean season".

-"The client fell in love with [Project Tempest's] design and we have worked with the team at Aegean to customise the platform to their needs," explained Pierre Badin, who brought the buyer.
+"The client fell in love with [Project Tempest's] design and we have worked with the team at Aegean to customise the platform to their needs," explained Pierre Badin from Denison Yachting, who brought the buyer.
 "It has been a pleasure working with Aegean to secure this remarkable project for our client."

 With a high bow and minimal glazing, Project Obsidian Blade evidently takes design cues from naval vessels, while interiors have been described as "beach-house-style".